Louisville Cardinals: Kentucky Wildcats

 The Louisville Cardinals rivalry with the Kentucky Wildcats is widely considered one of the most intense college rivalries in the United States.
 The men's basketball game is called the Battle for the Bluegrass; the football game is officially called the Governor's Cup.

 In the early years after the rivalry resumed whoever would win the football game would go on to lose the basketball game.
 In 2003 Louisville broke that tradition by winning both the football and basketball game and did so again in 2012.
 Kentucky has completed the double four times, in the 2009, 2011, 2018 and 2019 seasons.

 Unlike many in-state rivalries that have been played continuously for many decades, these two schools went through a long period from the 1930s to the 1980s of rarely facing one another.
 They did play frequently from the 1900s to the 1920s.
 Since the renewal of the men's basketball rivalry in 1983–84 UK leads the modern rivalry 28–13 and the all-time series 37–16.
-Since the two teams resumed playing football in 1994, U of L leads the modern series 15–11 but the all-time series is led by UK at 17–15.
+Since the two teams resumed playing football in 1994, Louisville leads the modern series 15–11 but the all-time series is led by UK at 17–15.

-Within the intrastate rivalry with the Kentucky Wildcats, the team that has won the football game has lost the following basketball game every year, except in 2003 and 2012 (when UofL won both) and 2009, 2011, 2018 and 2019 (when UK won both).
+Within the intrastate rivalry with the Kentucky Wildcats, the team that has won the football game has lost the following basketball game every year, except in 2003 and 2012 (when Louisville won both) and 2009, 2011, 2018 and 2019 (when UK won both).

 Cincinnati Bearcats

-Known more for an intense basketball rivalry and tradition, U of L and UC have a football rivalry that has stretched over the span of four conferences from the Missouri Valley Conference, to the Metro Conference to Conference USA, and more recently in the Big East Conference, which in 2013 was renamed to the American Athletic Conference.
+Known more for an intense basketball rivalry and tradition, Louisville and UC have a football rivalry that has stretched over the span of five conferences from the Missouri Valley Conference, to the Metro Conference to Conference USA, and the Big East Conference.
+In 2013 it was continued in the American Athletic Conference.
 It is believed to be the oldest rivalry for the Louisville football team and the second oldest for Cincinnati, only behind the annual game with the Miami RedHawks.

 On the gridiron, the two teams compete for the Keg of Nails, currently held by Louisville as winner of the most recent game in the 2022 season.
-The Bearcats lead the overall series 30-22-1.
+The Bearcats lead the overall series 30–22–1.

-Other Rivalries
+Other rivalries

-Louisville also has dormant rivalries with University of Memphis Tigers and Marquette University, which have been on hiatus since 2017 and 2018, respectively.
+Louisville also has dormant rivalries with University of Memphis Tigers, West Virginia University, and Marquette University, which have all been on hiatus.